-- Takes just 10 minutes to make
+- So quick and easy: takes just 10 minutes to make

-- Sweet and indulgent
+- The perfect treat: sweet and indulgent

-- Loaded with biscoff flavour
+- Loaded with Biscoff flavour

 - Portable and perfect for gifting too